tomkotterer/ah_assignment_reporting/README.md

           command: npx newman run AH_assignment_reporting.postman_collection.json -r htmlextra
       - store_artifacts:
           path: ~/repo/newman
+In the configuration above, the node.js Docker image is pulled in as the environment for running the tests.
+Then, npm is updated, and dependencies are installed and cached.
+With all dependencies in place, the custom report script is run using npm.
+This command runs the tests and generates the report.
+Finally, the reports folder (newman) is stored as an artifact.
+It can be found on the build’s Artifacts tab on the CircleCI console.
 2. Run the build
 3. Build should be successful
 4. Reporting can be found in the Artifacts tab